 - Apprenticeship and Commitment Statement Templates – to populate consistent compliance data, acquire the required signatures in a logical and timely way, and store in the system.

 - Break in Learning/Return to Learning Trackers – to capture and manage breaks in learning, updating the ILR automatically with an audit history of changes.

 - Learning Plan and Dashboards – to set planned hours against activities enabling planned and minimum hours to be calculated and recorded at enrolment.
 Record hours for each learner on programme and monitor progress against planned through performance dashboards.

 If you are an Aptem customer and you missed the session, please contact your Customer Success Manager to request a copy of the recording and slides.
 If you are not yet an Aptem customer, we are still happy to talk through your compliance processes and challenges to see if Aptem would be a good solution for your organisation.
 Contact email@example.com to book a call and demo of the platform.

-Thank you again to Karl for such an informative session and for the real-life examples and answers to the Q&A that benefited participants.
+Thank you again to Karl for such an informative session into ESFA funding compliance.
+The real-life examples and answers to the Q&A really benefited participants.
 And thank you to all those who participated, shared scenarios and asked questions.
 We look forward to welcoming you to the next Aptem HE Forum event.